oguztoraman/stm32-library-collection/README.md

 ## License

-BSD 3-Clause License, see LICENSE file for details.
+Licensed under the GNU LGPL version 3.
+See the COPYING.LESSER file for details.

 ### To Do